 As defined at 36 CFR§ 800.16(d), the APE is the geographic area or areas within which an undertaking may directly or indirectly cause alterations in the character or use of historic properties, if any such properties exist.
 The APE is influenced by the scale and nature of an undertaking and may differ for different kinds of effects caused by the undertaking.
-The APE was determined by BOEM in consultation with the VA SHPO and other consulting parties through meetings and circulation of the CVOW survey reports, and documented in the 2015 Finding of No Adverse Effect.
+The APE was determined by BOEM in consultation with the VA SHPO and other consulting parties through meetings and circulation of the CVOW survey reports, and documented in the April 6, 2015, Finding of No Adverse Effect and the August 8, 2018, revised Finding of No Adverse Effect.